ForstaLabs/atlas-client-php/docs/Api/UserauthtokenApi.md

 # **userauthtokenList**
 > \Swagger\Client\Model\UserAuthTokenViewGetResponse[] userauthtokenList($userid)

-Retrieve a list of auth tokens for a specified user
+Retrieve the list of auth tokens for a specified user

 Pass a userid to this endpoint to get the list of authtokens for that user.
 Each token will have an id and description.

 ### Example
 ```php